Krypt0pr0xy/Streufeldkompensation_Official_Software/Usage_of_the_Software.md

   + OUT select the Output Range can be `OUT1` => +/-1V or `OUT10` => +/-10V
   + `Low` sets the out put resistor to 270Ohm and `High` is 2.7kOhm

+At the end of the command line you need to add a carriage return (`\r`) For more Information about ESCAPE-Controlsequences visit: https://de.wikipedia.org/wiki/Escape-Sequenz

 ***